-Prior authorization rules emergency ambulance services.
+Prior authorization rules apply for nonemergency ambulance services.

 \$0 copayment for the office visit.

 Annual wellness visit

 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.